 From 25 March 2025, Companies House will introduce an optional identity verification process for new and existing directors, people with significant control (PSCs), and anyone acting on behalf of a company.

-By autumn 2025, this will become mandatory for all new company formations and appointments.
+From 18 November 2025, this will become mandatory for all new company formations and appointments.
 Existing directors and PSCs will have 12 months to complete their verification—most will do this when filing their annual confirmation statement.
+See our latest blog for more information.

 Authorised Corporate Service Providers (ACSPs)